Bard PowerPort™ Lawsuit

 Catheter Fractures From Bard PowerPorts

 If pieces of a broken or fractured catheter are in the vein, it can lead to further issues.
-These potential issues include pulmonary embolism, infection, bleeding and thrombosis.
+Device fragments may cause a pulmonary embolism (a blood clot in the lung).
+Other potential issues include infections, bleeding and clots that reduce blood flow (thrombosis).

 To resolve this complication, doctors may take various approaches.
 The severity of the fracture or break is one factor that influences next steps.
-If pieces of the catheter have entered the vascular system, surgery may be necessary.
+If pieces of the catheter have been carried farther into the blood vessels, surgery may be necessary.
 But when possible, doctors commonly choose minimally invasive techniques as a first-line option.

 The cost for treating catheter fractures also varies.
 It depends on which method doctors use to address the complication.
 Receiving financial compensation from lawsuits may help cover these costs.